 - Lesson 1: We must work while it is day (9-10; Jn 9:4-5).

 - Lesson 2: The imminent danger is real but the need in Bethany is urgent (11-14).
 The death and resurrection of Lazarus is a picture of salvation (Jn 11:25-27).
-The Bible informs us that persecution, sacrifice, risk, including danger accompany the Lord’s work.
+The Bible informs us that persecution, sacrifice, risk, including danger accompanied the Lord’s work.
 Are we to live in fear like the ten spies in Nu 13-14?
-Should difficulty or danger immobilize the work of God and impede the Gospel?
+Should difficulty or danger immobilize the work of God or impede the Gospel?

 - Lesson 4: The imminent danger in Judea did not dissuade Jesus from ministering in Bethany.
 I’m not advising anyone to jump in front of a bullet, but I am admonishing you to guard against looking for a reason not to go soul-winning, or not to plant a church in New England.
 In my opinion, because New England is reputable for being a hard place to reach people or plant a church, a place from which more have left than stayed, Satan has capitalized by dissuading people from coming to New England.
 Today, Satan has a strong hold on an area that was once the hotbed for evangelism, revival, and church planting.
 Consequently, fear and timidity prevail, not faith and courage.
 (2Ti 1:7)